 By enabling multidisciplinary study and the cross-pollination of ideas, the Azrieli Foundation aims to break down academic silos, encourage creative thinking and drive out-of-the-box solutions to some of the world’s most pressing issues.

-The Azrieli Foundation Faculty Fellowship program works in partnership with a select group of leading Israeli institutions to identify candidates through their own internal process to apply for each year’s Fellowship cohort.
+The Azrieli Foundation Early Career Faculty Fellowship program works in partnership with a select group of leading Israeli institutions to identify candidates through their own internal process to apply for each year’s Fellowship cohort.

 Nominated individuals are then asked to complete full application.
 Nominees will be asked to submit their basic personal information, academic credentials (including a complete list of publications and conferences) a 750-word personal essay, research grant proposal and accompanying budget.